Irish national debt stands at 44,000 euro per person, figures show

 The national debt now stands at 86% of Ireland’s gross national income, which is down from pre-pandemic levels.

-Minister for Finance Michael McGrath said the increase in public indebtedness was “unavoidable” due to the pandemic, and warned of the challenges Ireland faces that will result in “large costs”.
+Mr McGrath said the increase in public indebtedness was “unavoidable” due to the pandemic, with around 32 billion euro used to limit the economic and societal fallout following the public health restrictions.

-“The war in Ukraine and the associated energy price shock have induced a cost-of-living crisis, placing renewed pressure on the State’s fiscal position,” he said.

-“We face these challenges with elevated debt levels; Ireland continues to have one of the highest per capita debt ratios in the developed world.
+The cost-of-living crisis caused by the invasion of Ukraine has squeezed public finances even more, he said.

+This comes amid other challenges to the public finances that Ireland is facing already, including Ireland’s attempts to wean itself off huge corporate tax revenues, putting funds aside to care for Ireland’s aging population, and climate financing.

 “Several structural features of Ireland’s debt, with the majority of debt locked in at fixed prices and relatively long maturities, insulate us somewhat from the changing interest rate environment brought about by these shocks.

-“Looking ahead, Government is also aware of the major challenges on the horizon.
-The need to finance an ambitious infrastructural plan, as well as shifting demographics and the transition of economic activity to carbon-neutrality, will impose large costs on the public finances.

-“Additionally, the public finances are vulnerable to a shock to corporation tax receipts or to the multinational sector in Ireland generally, which could potentially result in a very large deficit.”
+Mr McGrath said that exchequer returns for January show “a strong momentum” and that he expects the Irish economy to grow in 2023 “despite the international economic headwinds that we are facing”.

 “It is essential that the public finances stand ready to deal with these challenges.
-This report underlines the need for prudent management of debt and the re-building of our fiscal buffers.
+This report underlines the need for prudent management of debt and the rebuilding of our fiscal buffers,” he said.

 “Government is committed to cultivating a dynamic and sustainable economy, while ensuring our ability to meet the fiscal challenges that lay before and ahead of us.”